superchordate/rims-diydata/README.md

 * **purrr**: Has some other functions that are useful.
 Namely `pluck`.
 * **tidyr**: Has some useful functions like replace_na but is a large dependency so I avoid using it when I can.
 That said, it still comes in handy sometimes.

+If you do use code, make sure to check out my Git Guide at https://github.com/casact/meta/blob/master/git-guide/git-guide.md.

 # Keeping in Touch

 Please feel free to reach out to me if you'd like to collaborate or ask a question: